-The general law dealing with the prevention of anticompetitive consequences of business mergers and takeovers, namely the Merger Law, applies to the telecommunications sector.
+The general law dealing with the prevention of anticompetitive consequences of business mergers and takeovers, namely the Control of Concentrations between Undertakings Law 1999-2000, applies to the telecommunications sector.
 Under the Merger Law, proposed concentrations of businesses meeting certain criteria must be reported to the appropriate competition authority and approval must be obtained before the concentration proceeds.

-A concentration takes place if two or more previously independent undertakings merge, if one or more persons already controlling at least one undertaking, or one or more undertakings, acquire, directly or indirectly, control of the whole or parts of one or more of another undertaking, or if a joint venture is established which permanently carries out all the functions of an autonomous economic entity.
+A concentration takes place if two or more previously independent undertakings merge, if one or more persons already controlling at least one undertaking, or one or more undertakings acquire, directly or indirectly, control of the whole or parts of one or more of another undertaking, or if a joint venture is established, which permanently carries out all the functions of an autonomous economic entity.

-Under section 3, the Merger Law is applicable if at least two of the undertakings merging have a total turnover of more than $\[\in \]$ 3.5 million each, at least two of them engage in commercial activities within Cyprus, and at least $\[\in \]$ 3.5 million out of the aggregate turnover of all the participating undertakings relates to activities within Cyprus.
+Under section 3, the Merger Law is applicable if at least two of the undertakings merging have a total turnover of more than €3.4 million each, at least one of them engages in commercial activities within Cyprus, and at least €3.4 million out of the aggregate turnover of all the participating undertakings relates to activities within Cyprus.
 In addition, the Minister of Energy, Commerce, Industry, and Tourism may declare a proposed concentration to be of sufficient significance as to fall within the scope of the Merger Law.

 The provisions of the Merger Law follow Council Regulation (EC) 139/2004 on the control of concentration between undertakings.
 The parties to the proposed merger are required to submit information to the Competition Service of the Commission for the Protection of Competition.
-On the basis of the report submitted by the Competition Service, the Commission for the Protection of Competition determines whether the concentration is capable of being declared compatible or not with the demands of the competitive market.
+On the basis of the report submitted by the Competition Service the Commission for the Protection of Competition determines whether the concentration is capable of being declared compatible or not with the demands of the competitive market.